 This report has been prepared on a going concern basis.
 The Company's future plans and expectations are based on the assumption that the Company will be able to continue in operation for the foreseeable future and will realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 There can be no assurance that the Company will be able to generate sufficient cash from operations or obtain adequate financing in the future or, if available, that such financing will be on acceptable terms.
-Despite the settlement agreement signed with COFIDE in November 2020, the Company does not currently have the capital required to repay in full the balance owed to COFIDE.
-If the Company cannot repay in full the balance owed to COFIDE by November 2023 it could lose the Ollachea Project.
+Despite the settlement agreements signed with COFIDE in November 2020 and June 2021, the Company does not currently have the capital required to repay in full the balance owed to COFIDE by November 2023 it could lose the Ollachea Project.
 Also, the Company may be required to delay, scale back or eliminate various programs and may be unable to continue in operation.
 The Company may seek additional financing through debt or equity offerings.
 Any equity offering will result in dilution to the ownership interests of the Company's shareholders and may result in dilution to the value of such interests.